jxtngx/NeMo-lab/README.md

 # NeMo Lab

-NeMo Lab is an example template for Generative AI with language models using [NVIDIA NeMo 2.0](https://www.nvidia.com/en-us/ai-data-science/products/nemo/).
+NeMo Lab is an example template for Generative AI with [NVIDIA NeMo 2.0](https://www.nvidia.com/en-us/ai-data-science/products/nemo/).

 [NVIDA NeMo](https://www.nvidia.com/en-us/ai-data-science/products/nemo/) is an accelerated end-to-end platform that is flexible and production ready.
 NeMo is comprised of several component frameworks which enable teams to build, customize, and deploy Generative AI solutions for: